Ah, the dentist… there’s nothing quite like that biannual plaque scraping and the interrogation over your dental hygiene habits.

 Dental hygiene, while easy to overlook, is intimately connected to our general health and immunity.
 That’s why it’s important to keep those teeth squeaky clean.

 Where you’re opting for zero waste floss or another natural alternative to flossing, reducing your use of petroleum-based plastics and toxic chemicals is a terrific way to get a healthier smile (and in turn a healthier planet).

-If you haven’t already, make sure you’re also switching to a bamboo toothbrush, one of our favorite stupidly easy zero waste swaps that can make a huge difference in your plastic waste.
+If you haven’t already, make sure you’re also switching to a bamboo toothbrush, an easy zero waste swap that can make a huge difference in your plastic waste.